j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 ```

-So it looks like the final optimization really has good effect.
+So it looks like the final optimization really has a good effect.
 Let's test against the first version.

 ```c++
 // [2a]